Find out what you should do if there's a gas or electrical emergency in your home.

 If you smell gas or suspect a gas leak, open windows and doors to get plenty of fresh air into your home.
 Make sure all appliances are switched off and, if you can, turn the gas off at the mains.

-Do not try to investigate or fix the problem yourself.
 Call the National Gas Emergency Line on 0800-111999 and wait outside for help to arrive.
-Calls are free and trained operators man the line 24 hours a day.
+Calls are free and trained operators are available 24 hours a day.

-Most gas leaks do not lead to an explosion and are dealt with safely.
+Most gas leaks don't lead to an explosion and are dealt with safely.
 But it's essential to follow the advice above to prevent a gas explosion happening.

-Get people and pets out of the house and do not flick any electrical switches on or off.
+Get people and pets out of the house and don't flick any electrical switches on or off.
 Turn off the gas appliance emitting the leak or, if possible, the mains supply, and call the emergency helpline.

 Carbon monoxide (CO) is often described as the silent killer as it's colourless, odourless and tasteless yet causes up to 50 deaths each year in the UK.